Lab 1.4: Representations for biomolecular sequences

 Solution: use well-defined classes to represent complex data; methods operate on the classes to perform useful functions.
 Classes and methods are placed together and distributed as packages so that we can all benefit from the hard work and tested code of others.

-1.2 Objects
+Objects

-Load the Biostrings and GenomicRanges package
+Load the Biostrings and GenomicRanges packages.

-• Classes foster interoperability – many different packages can work on the same data – but can be a bit intimidating for the user.
+Bioconductor makes extensive use of classes to represent complicated data types.
+Classes foster interoperability – many different packages can work on the same data – but can be a bit intimidating for the user.

-• Formal ‘S4’ object system
+Formal ‘S4’ object system:

 • Often a class is described on a particular home page, e.g., ?GRanges, and in vignettes, e.g., vignette(package="GenomicRanges"), vignette("GenomicRangesIntroduction")